leela-zero/leela-zero/README.md

 * Innerproduct (fully connected) layers have 2 weight rows:
     1) layer weights
     2) output biases

+ The convolution weights are in [output, input, filter\_size, filter\_size] order.
+ The residual tower is first, followed by the policy head, and then the value head.

 There are 18 inputs to the first layer, instead of 17 as in the paper.
 The original AlphaGo Zero design has a slight imbalance in that it is easier